top of page

 Still, experts say saving is important, so you dutifully set up a savings account and deposit whatever’s left after paying for rent, bills, groceries, and that totally necessary weekend brunch.
 So, basically, $7.

-Hot tip: Automate your savings so you don’t have to think about it—or, more importantly, so you don’t have to resist the urge to transfer it back into your checking account every time you want to “treat yourself.”
+Coaching Insight: Automate your savings so you don’t have to think about it—or, more importantly, so you don’t have to resist the urge to transfer it back into your checking account every time you want to “treat yourself.”

 Step 3: Understanding Credit Scores—A Mysterious Number That Controls Your Life